-- 1. The PSP KPIs to measure graduation/retention rates are missing. - 2.
+- 1. Several important KPIs are missing. - 2.
 There is no feedback mechanism involving students, graduates, and stakeholders for the continuous improvement of the material taught in the PSP. - 3.
-The English version of the PSP website does not contain the same information as its Greek counterpart, and some of its web links point to documents in written Greek. - 4.
-The Study Guide is only available in Greek. - 5.
-No satisfaction surveys exist for the PSP external stakeholders involved with the program. - 6.
-The participation of PSP students and graduates in the satisfaction surveys is low. - 7.
-The PSP students do not participate in the Erasmus+ program. - 8.
+The Study Regulation is in Greek and not in the PSP language, which is English. - 4.
+No satisfaction surveys exist for the PSP graduates and external stakeholders involved with the program. - 5.
+The PSP students do not participate in the Erasmus+ program. - 6.
 The PSP students are not well-informed about the UoP supporting services.